-More reminiscent of a brick than something you would choose to eat.
-It feels like the day was a complete waste of time.
+It's more reminiscent of a brick than something you would choose to eat, it feels like the day has been a complete waste of time.

 Undeniably yes!
-Of course I am slightly biased, even after years of baking I still have the occasional fail.
+Of course, I am slightly biased, but even after years of baking I still have the occasional dense bread fail.
 It's part of the learning process.

-Let’s look at some of the issues that create dense bread.
+Let’s look at the issues that create dense bread:

 Why does bread become dense?